• Skip to main content

 This post may contain affiliate links.

 Dining booths take up valuable real estate in an RV.
-These RV owners decided to remove their dining booths and replace them with furniture that makes better use of the space.
+These RV owners decided to remove and replace their RV dining booth with furniture that makes better use of the space.

-In this article, you'll see how much space you can gain in your camper by removing the dining booth and replacing it with something else!
+In this article, you’ll see how much space (and style!) you can gain in your camper by removing the dining booth and replacing it with something else!

 How To Remove an RV Dinette: The Booth Removal Process